julc14/NIAM/README.md

 }
 ```

 As you can see the controller method is performing simple validation and forwarding the requet to mediatr.
-Many controller method will look similar and boiler-platey.
+Many controller method will look similar and boiler-platey when using Mediatr.

 If we handle validation with mediatr directly the only thing that is left is forwarding to mediatr.
 We can introduce an attribute and at startup automaticlly create an endpoint for each use case marked with this attribute.